-- The CRA's beginning net position was restated in the amount of \$5.3 million.
-This accounted for the fiscal year 2022 conveyance of land held for resale to a private entity for commercial development within the redevelopment district. - The assets of the CRA exceeded its liabilities at the close of the most recent fiscal year by \$62.2 million (net position).
-Of this amount, \$26.2 million was included in the restricted for community development category. - The CRA's total net position increased by \$11.6 million over the course of the fiscal year 2023 operations, which was primarily caused by increases in tax increment revenues intergovernmental revenues, investment earnings and less than budgeted spending in redevelopment programs for the fiscal year ended September 30, 2023. - The CRA's General Fund beginning fund balance was restated in the amount of \$5.3 million as described in the paragraph above. - The CRA's General Fund reported an ending fund balance of \$31.6 million, an increase of \$2.9 million from the prior period restated amount.
-Of this amount, \$2.3 million is assets held for resale, \$.4 million is long-term receivables, and \$28.9 million is for community redevelopment, which are all restricted. - The CRA's Redevelopment Revenue Bond Fund was created to account for proceeds from the issuance of the HBCRA Redevelopment Revenue Note, Series 2020, and for future use of those proceeds for capital redevelopment projects.
-The Redevelopment Revenue Bond Fund's ending fund balance for fiscal year 2023 was \$19.1 million.
+- The assets plus deferred outflow of resources of the CRA exceeded its liabilities plus deferred inflow of resources, at the close of the most recent fiscal year by \$72.4 million (net position).
+Of this amount, \$33.3 million was included in the restricted for community development category. - The CRA's total net position increased by \$10.3 million over the course of the fiscal year 2024 operations, which was primarily caused by increases in tax increment revenues, intergovernmental revenues, investment earnings, and less than budgeted spending in redevelopment programs for the fiscal year ended September 30, 2024. - The CRA's General Fund reported an ending fund balance of \$34.4 million, an increase of \$2.8 million from the prior period amount.
+Of this amount, \$2.3 million is assets held for resale, \$.4 million is long-term receivables, and \$31.7 million is for community redevelopment, which are all restricted. - The CRA's Redevelopment Revenue Bond Fund was created to account for proceeds from the issuance of the HBCRA Redevelopment Revenue Note, Series 2020, and for future use of those proceeds for capital redevelopment projects.
+The Redevelopment Revenue Notes Fund's ending fund balance for fiscal year 2024 was \$13.8 million.